egstar/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Directories

-	- Command `chmode a+X ./*` to set execute  permission to sub-directories of the current directory for all users
+	- Command `chmode -R a+X *` to set execute permission to sub-directories of the current directory for all users

+- More directories

+	- Command `mkdir -m 751 my_dir` create a directory called my_dir with 751 permission